cang-ha/laravel5-rackspace-cloudqueue/README.md

         'rackspace'  => [
             'driver'   => 'rackspace',
-            'queue'    => 'default_tube', /// the default queue
+            'queue'    => 'default_tube', // the default queue
-            'endpoint' => 'US',  /// US or UK 'username' => 'SOME_RACKSPACE_USERNAME',
+            'endpoint' => 'US',  // US or UK 'username' => 'SOME_RACKSPACE_USERNAME',
             'apiKey'   => 'SOME_RACKSPACE_API_KEY',
-            'region'   => 'ORD', /// THE REGION WHERE THE QUEUE IS SETUP 'urlType'  => 'internalURL', /// Optional, defaults to internalURL ]
+            'region'   => 'ORD', // THE REGION WHERE THE QUEUE IS SETUP 'urlType'  => 'internalURL', // [Optional] (default: internalURL) publicURL if connection from remote network or internalURL if connection from RackSpace network.
+        ]

     ),